England 2 Vs Nigeria 1: 5 things we learnt as Super Eagles lose in friendly game

 After a subpar first half, Rohr quickly switched from the 4-2-3-1 formation in the first half to a 3-5-2-1 set-up in the second half which put the Super Eagles firmly in control.

-Rohr showed that he can be tactical flexible when he is required to.
+Rohr showed that he can be tactical flexible when he is required to and this will sure be needed at the 2018 World Cup.